kms-technology/coding-guidelines/front-end.md

 **Full Documentation:** https://github.com/airbnb/javascript/blob/master/README.md

 ### 2.4.
-AngularJS (1.x with ES5, ES6+)
+AngularJS

-KMS refers to develop an AngularJS application using ES5 or ES6+ by folloiwing the popular style guide provided/maintained by [John Papa](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md)
+KMS refers to develop an AngularJS (1.x) application using ES5 or ES6+ by folloiwing the popular style guide provided/maintained by [John Papa](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md)

 **Full Documentation:** https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md

 ### 2.5.
-Angular (2+ with TypeScript)
+Angular

-KMS refers to develop an Angular application using TypeScript by following the style guide provided by the official [Angular](https://angular.io/docs/ts/latest/guide/style-guide.html) website.
+KMS refers to develop an Angular (2+) application using TypeScript by following the style guide provided by the official [Angular](https://angular.io/docs/ts/latest/guide/style-guide.html) website.

 Angular Style Guide presents fully conventions and, as importantly, it explains why to do that.